magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43091-unable-to-order-bundled-product-from-admin.md

 ---
 title: "MDVA-43091: Unable to order bundled product from admin"
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT xxx,
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.10,order,bundled product,Admin,4.3,2.4.3-p1
 ---

-The MDVA-43091 patch solves the issue where users are unable to order bundled product from the Commerce admin.
+The MDVA-43091 patch solves the issue where users are unable to order bundled product from the Commerce Admin.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.10 is installed.
 The patch ID is MDVA-43091.
-Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.4.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions